mprodhan/backend-slacktweet/README.md

  - Install the [Tweepy python package](http://www.tweepy.org/) into your project's virtual environment.
  - Make sure you can programmatically log in to your twitter account (using the consumer and access tokens) and retrieve status messages.
  - Use the [tweepy.StreamListener](https://tweepy.readthedocs.io/en/v3.5.0/streaming_how_to.html#streaming-with-tweepy) class to verify that you can attach to the "Twitter Firehose" and receive tweets that are filtered on certain keywords.
- - You may wish to define a `TwitterClient` class object that inherits from tweepy.Streamlistener.
+ - You may wish to define a `TwitterClient` class object that inherits from `tweepy.Streamlistener.`

 ## Part C: The Integration
 Create a command and control module that connects both clients.
 Be aware that there won't be a database or any kind of local storage on this project, so any bot configuration settings such as your selected Twitter filters won't persist between Bot sessions.

  - Adapt the code that you wrote for the Slack client, to publish tweets coming from the Twitter client.
  - You'll need to create a command parser for your integration-- something to instruct SlackTweet about which twitter users, keywords or hashtags to subscribe to.
-Argparse might be useful here.
  - Implement a full CRUD (Create, Read, Update, Delete) interface for twitter subscriptions:
    - Be able to list all current subscriptions
    - Add and delete subscriptions